 During the first few years of the 1900s, Clavin held a variety of local positions which gained him valuable political experience.
 In 1904, Calvin suffered his only defeat in an election, for the Northampton school board.
 The reason for his defeat?
-Parents were concerned over his ability as he had no children of his own.
+Parents were concerned about his ability, as he had no children of his own.
 In 1906, Calvin was elected to the Massachusetts House of Representatives.
 From 1910-1911, Calvin served as mayor of Northampton, which allowed him to spend time with his growing family.
-In 1912, Calvin was elected to the State Senate, where he was instrumental in resolving a workers strike, and other issues.
+In 1912, Calvin was elected to the Massachusetts Senate, where he was instrumental in resolving a workers strike, among other issues.
 In 1918, Calvin was elected Governor of Massachusetts, and, in 1919, he brought national attention upon himself for the manner in which he successfully dealt with a police strike regarding their ability to join a union.
 In 1920, Calvin was chosen as the Republican vice-presidential candidate, with then-Senator Warren G. Harding of Ohio as the Presidential candidate.
 The duo was handily elected, winning every state outside of the South.